TypeStrong/grunt-ts/README.md

 true | false (default)
 ````

 When true, TypeScript will emit source maps inline at the bottom of each JS file, instead of emitting a separate `.js.map` file.
-Note: specifying this option will automatically enable `sourceMap`.
+If this option is used with `sourceMap`, `inlineSourceMap` will win.

 ````javascript
 grunt.initConfig({